ProjectLighthouseCAU/PythonAnimations/README.md

   - Unit: Seconds
   - Provides the animation controller with the exact length of the animation.
 Useful for scrolling texts that have a certain, set length.
 If not set, a default value from the animation controller will be used.

+An animation will be given x_size, y_size parameters when initialized.
+Standard values are x_size=14, y_size=28.